-“Life’s short—I’m not!” is more than just a pun for this 6’7″, 240lb, hairy giant; it’s his motto, mantra and mission statement, meaning “Tall or small, LIVE LARGER THAN LIFE!”
-So after leasing his soul to advertising for a while, Bronston’s back at the mic doing what he loves most — Saying Something without Selling Anything.
+25 lb, hairy giant; it’s his motto, mantra and mission statement, meaning “Tall or small, LIVE LARGER THAN LIFE!”
+After leasing his soul to advertising for several years, Bronston’s back at the mic doing what he loves most — Saying Something without Selling Anything.

-Bronston tells it like he sees it, and he’s just as comfortable pulling punchlines from his politics as he is from his pants… or politicians pants.
-Bronston’s done standup for Rooftop Comedy and ComedyTimeTV.
-He’s acted in TruTV’s “All Worked Up,” charity spots for UNF–KTHEGULF, plus commercials for Nike, Found Magazine and other things he’d never buy.
-He’s guested on numerous radio programs and podcasts and blogs for Huffington Post Comedy.
+Bronston is developing a following in the UK.
+He’s spent the last three summers doing Edinburgh Fringe, where he garnered four and five star reviews.
+He’s played some of UK’s top clubs.
+Bronston’s stand-up has been featured on Rooftop Comedy and ComedyTimeTV.
+He’s acted in TruTV’s “All Worked Up,” charity spots for UNF–KTHEGULF, plus commercials for Nike, Telenet and other things he’d never buy.
+Bronston is a guest on numerous radio shows & podcasts, and he sometimes blogs for Huffington Post Comedy.

-Behind the camera, Bronston directed or produced 200+ commercials, promos & music videos.
-He directed Whoopi Goldberg, Kathy Griffin and Tommy Lee, plus stars of the NFL, Olympics and NASCAR.
-He directed Uncle Kracker’s Top 20 “Drift Away” and as well as award-winning festival darling “MaxiDoodles,” which skewered the commercial biz—then generated more ad work.
+Behind the camera, Bronston produced or directed 300+ commercials & music videos.
+He’s directed Olympians, Whoopi Goldberg, Kathy Griffin, Tommy Lee, NASCAR drivers and NFL All-Stars.
+Bronston directed Uncle Kracker’s Top 20 video “Drift Away.”
+He wrote and directed the award-winning short “MaxiDoodles,” which skewered the ad biz—then generated even more commercial work.
 Irony is awesome!
-He also production managed HBO specials for David Brenner, Sandra Bernhard and Jerry Seinfeld.
+Bronston produced the NYC shoot for the feature film “W.E.” directed by Madonna.
+He production managed HBO specials for David Brenner, Sandra Bernhard and Jerry Seinfeld.
 Jerry’s opened with a funeral for his retired material: Carlin, King, Leifer, Leno, McMahon, Reiser, Shandling, Wallace and Larry Miller were there!
-Bronston was too (in the production moho, but there) — inspiring!
-And perhaps why much of his material deals with death… Or celebrating this short but giant life!
+Bronston too (well, in production moho) — inspiring!
+And perhaps why much of his material deals with death… Or celebrating this short but amazing life!